-5.4.5 Enabling our people to perform at their peak through delegating authority effectively
+6.4.5 Enabling our people to perform at their peak through delegating authority effectively

-SARS aims to increase the level of accountability of its managers and speed up decision-making, while still maintaining the requisite levels of governance and good management.
-It has therefore implemented a delegation of authority which allows managers to be more accountable for the recruitment of people, procurement decisions (within set criteria) and support the push to have our people perform at their peak.
-In 2012/13, SARS will update relevant policies and procedures impacted by the new delegation of authority.
+SARS aims to increase the level of accountability of its managers and speed up decisionmaking, while still maintaining the requisite levels of governance and good management.
+It has therefore implemented a delegation of authority which allows managers to be more accountable for the recruitment of people, procurement decisions (within set criteria) and supports the push to have our people perform at their peak.

-5.4.6 Improve internal service through the re-engineering of core processes for human resources, procurement and asset management
+6.4.6 Improve internal service through the re-engineering of core processes for human resources, procurement and asset management

 SARS intends to improve the efficiency and transparency of its internal processes, particularly Procurement and Human Resources.
 We aim to do this by improving our workflow and throughput, eliminating non-value adding processing and ensuring consistency in our operations.
 By improving our internal workflows and with the appropriate allocation of resources, we can improve our productivity by eliminating internal delays due to inefficiencies in our processes, or mismatches in capacity.
-We believe that eliminating non-value adding steps and ensuring consistency in our processes will make us more effective in achieving our intended outcomes.
+We believe that eliminating non-value adding steps and ensuring consistency in our processes will make us more effective in achieving our internal outcomes.